dangvanthanh/jquery.checkboxes/README.md

-# Checkboxes
+# jQuery Checkboxes

-**checkboxes.js** is a simple library and jQuery plugin to support checked and unchecked checkboxes.
+**jquery.checkboxes.js** is a simple library and jQuery plugin to support checked and unchecked checkboxes.

 ## Usage